kuzudb/kuzu-blog/src/content/post/2025-03-12-unstructured-data-to-graph-baml-kuzu.md

 |--- | --- | --- | --- | --- | --- |
 | `openai/gpt-4o-mini` | Mar 2025 | 168 | 4 | 2 | 9 |

-Upong inspecting the potential hallucinations, we see that the LLM produced many of them from its memorization of the training data.
+Upon inspecting the potential hallucinations, we see that the LLM produced many of them from its memorization of the training data.
-The memorization was perfect, because the model repeatedly produced the same result (upon tens of runs) for the same input.
+Because the memorization was so good, the model repeatedly produced the same correct result, even when running the same prompt dozens of times.
+See the full list of potential hallucinations below in the second page, `drugs_2.json`:

 ```
 File: drugs_2.json